 In this episode of TubeTalk, we get that perspective from Colby Hornick, product marketing specialist at TCL Communication.
 As a public relations expert, Hornick works with influencers to make brand deals happen.
 Now he's helping creators understand what brands are truly looking for.

-If you’re wondering how to get brands to sponsor you, here are five things to know before sending a pitch.
+If you’re wondering "how do you get sponsored?", here are five things to know before sending a pitch.

-1. Brands Don’t Always Care About Subscriber/Follower Count
+1. Brands Don’t Always Care About Subscriber Count

 Bottom line: There are different campaign types, and brands need different kinds of creators to make them successful.